TDS lawyers understand the manufacturing industry and are actively involved in the industry where our clients operate.

-- Property & Development – We provide a full range of services and expertise, from basic conveyancing work, to advising on commercial sales and purchases, leasing, development, construction, and property management, to realization on security through foreclosure and insolvency remedies.
+- Property & Development - We provide a full range of services and knowledge, from basic conveyancing work, to advising on commercial sales and purchases, leasing, development, construction, and property management, to realization on security through foreclosure and insolvency remedies.

 - Tax Credits for Research & Development - Manufacturing companies may benefit from applying for Scientific Research & Experimental Development (SR&ED) tax credits with assistance from their accounting firms.
 However, the claims are sometimes denied by the Canadian Revenue Agency (CRA).
 When appropriate, our tax dispute resolution lawyers advocate on behalf of our clients, helping them receive the tax credits which may be critical to the growth and success of their international business.